timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 ## Add a compression policy

-To avoid running the compression step each time you have some data to compress you can set up a compression policy.
-The compression policy allows you to compress data that is older than a particular age, for example, to compress all chunks that are older than 8 days:
+To avoid running the compression step each time you have some data to compress, you can set up a compression policy.
+A compression policy allows you to compress data that is older than a particular age, for example, to compress all $CHUNKs that are older than 8 days:

 ```sql
 SELECT add_compression_policy('transactions', INTERVAL '8 days');